sourmash-bio/sourmash/doc/command-line.md

 ### Storing (and searching) signatures

-Backing up a little, there are many ways to store and search signatures. `sourmash` supports storing and loading signatures from JSON files, directories, lists of files, Zip files, and indexed databases.
-These can all be used interchangeably for sourmash operations.
+Backing up a little, there are many ways to store and search signatures. `sourmash` supports storing and loading signatures from JSON files, directories, lists of files, Zip files, custom indexed databases, and SQLite databases.
+These can all be used interchangeably for most sourmash operations.

 The simplest is one signature in a single JSON file.
 You can also put many signatures in a single JSON file, either by building them that